arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 }
 ```

-FsCheck relies on this. `Check.QuickThrowOnFailure(property)` verifies all the generated predicates, and if one does not hold, it throws an exception that xUnit interprets as a failed test.
+FsCheck relies on this. `Check.QuickThrowOnFailure(property)` verifies all the generated predicates, and if one does not hold, it throws an exception that xUnit interprets as a failed test.<br/>
 Decorating a method with `[Property]` and returning an instance of `Property` just does the same, under the hood, saving you from calling `Check.QuickThrowOnFailure()`.
+No rocket science.

-The same test with in F# would look like:
+The same test with in F# would look like this:

 ```fsharp
 open Expecto